-The fair value of Eurobonds is based on market quotations.
-Fair values of other liabilities were determined using valuation techniques.
+Fair values of financial liabilities were determined using valuation techniques.
 The estimated fair value of fixed interest rate instruments with stated maturities were estimated based on expected cash flows discounted at current interest rates for new instruments with similar credit risks and remaining maturities.